A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games

-In this work, we propose a GFNE-seeking algorithm for partially-observed stochastic dynamic games.
+In this work, we propose a GFNE-seeking algorithm for partially observed stochastic dynamic games.
 Our algorithm is centred on the equivalent representation of linear output-feedback policies as their corresponding \textit{closed-loop responses} (or \textit{system level responses}) to disturbances.
-Under this setup, players design policies indirectly by instead choosing desired system level responses that serve as their parametrisations.
+Under this setup, players design policies indirectly by instead choosing desired system level responses that serve as their parametrization.
 Using the System Level Synthesis (SLS, \cite{Anderson2019}) methodology, we translate the original dynamic game into a static game whose strategy space consists of closed-loop responses that explicitly enforce stability (for the whole networked system), operational constraints (on the state and control signals), and communication constraints (for the output-feedback policies).
 This strategy space is convex and finite-dimensional, making the associated static game amenable to numerical solutions.
 We formulate a monotone inclusion problem to obtain a vGNE for this static game, which is then used to directly reconstruct a GFNE solution to the original problem; effectively enabling the design of a GFNE-seeking algorithm.
-In this direction, we design a routine in which: i) players improve their policies, in parallel, by updating their system level parametrisations, while ii) a coordinator ensures that constraints are satisfied.
-Using standard results from operator theory, we derive convergence certificates for this GFNE-seeking algorithm.
-The routine does not depend on the state and actions applied to the underlying system and thus can be executed simultaneously with its operation.
+In this direction, we design a routine in which players improve their policies, in parallel, by updating their system level parametrization, while a coordinator ensures that constraints are satisfied.
+Using results from operator theory, we derive convergence certificates for this algorithm.